rkincaid/NTP_DualClock_Solar/README.md

 request delays that might happen if a sufficient number of folks use this code and run it 24/7 and they all ask for the data at EXACTLY the same time.
 The whole point of NTP Clock is to get a syncronized time after all.

-So the bottom line is the code currently grabs the data once an hour on some point between minute 1 and minute 6.

 If you check the clock data with QRZ which displays the same hamqsl.com data, be aware that they update less frequently than hamqsl.com itself.
 So you may see temporary discrepencies with QRZ.com.
+The same is true between hamqsl.com, QRZ and the actual NOAA sources.
+Eventually, the clock will refresh with the appropriate solar data.
+I did try to optimize this as best I could.

 Good luck and 73
 Robert, AI6P